MONEY Master the Game is a practical crash course on personal finance and investment, helping readers to invest successfully and retire wealthy.

 I listed a lot of cons there, but if you’ve got lots of cash and want to grow your money with long term investments, than Money Master The Game is one of the best books of its genre.

-Tony has taken huuuge strides since his earlier years of financial advise.
+Tony has taken huuuge strides since his (poor) earlier years of financial advice.

-With this book, he has done some major legwork and interviewed many of the top financial minds.
+With “MONEY Master The Game”, he has done some major legwork and interviewed many of the top financial minds.

 And you can see the results.